-- Staff furthered pre-acquisition discussions for parcels in Segment 1. - Staff continued to work with BBII to identity potential new property acquisitions. - Staff initiated pre-acquisition with two property owners to discuss potential impacts of acquisition.
+- Appraisal was completed for Segment 1 parcel. - Staff furthered pre-acquisition discussions for parcels in Segment 1. - Staff continued to work with BBII to identify potential new property acquisitions. - Received FTA approval for an administrative settlement in Segment 3. - Finalized the appraisal map for one new parcel. - Two parcel acquisitions closed escrow.

-- Negotiations for all outstanding offers will continue. - Design will continue on the two parcels in Segment 3 on design hold with the hope of finalizing design. - Continue to work with PG&E and Central Concrete as design progresses. - Continue to assist Title Co. to close existing parcels in escrow. - Continue to oversee legal efforts for parcels in condemnation.
+- Negotiations for all outstanding offers will continue. - Design will continue on one parcel in Segment 3 on design hold with the hope of finalizing design. - Staff will continue to work with PG&E and Central Concrete as design progresses. - Staff will continue to assist Title Co. to close existing parcels in escrow. - Staff will continue to oversee legal efforts for parcels in condemnation.